-Table 23 shows that consents and growth has slowed slightly from 2015 to 2020 for Waimakariri and Christchurch with Selwyn holding fairly steady.
-However, Auckland has seen a large increase in consents though slightly lower increase in household growth.
+The table shows that consents and growth has slowed substantially from 2015 to 2020 for Waimakariri and Christchurch with Selwyn holding fairly steady.
+However, during that period Auckland has seen a large increase in consents though it doesn't correspond to household growth.
+The change from 2020 to 2022 shows a drop in household growth but a continued positive consent growth in all areas except Waimakariri.
+This could suggest a level of consenting to cover previous years of under supply or an over-supply as a response to higher dwelling prices.